Frequently Asked Questions

 What safety measures are in place for COVID-19?

 At J-Camp our highest priority is camper safety.
-Having already facilitated three wonderful years of camp during these complicated times, we're confident that J-Camp 2023 will be as fun and as safe as ever.
+Having already facilitated many wonderful years of summer camp through complicated times, we're confident that J-Camp 2024 will be as fun and as safe as ever.
 J-Camp staff receive extensive pre-camp training that includes policies and procedures around COVID-19, camper safety, child development and mandated reporting.
 We are continuing to follow the latest local and federal guidance and will continue to create new protocols and procedures to make sure that we are doing everything we can to keep our camp community safe.

 What should my children bring/wear to J-Camp?